 What is a non-profit credit counsellor (aka not for profit credit counsellors)?

 A credit counsellor is a company or organization that receives funding from your creditors.
 Their role is that of attempting a basic consolidation of debts.
 There may still be interest incurred on the debts, and they often have a fee.
 So, the consumer still ends up paying back more than they owe, yet still receives the same rating on their credit bureau as a consumer proposal.
 The challenges with this program are a few.
 1. The creditors are not obligated to partake.
 Some may opt in, and some may opt out.
 2. There is no legal protection for the debtor.
 Meaning that creditors could still pursue the debtor.
-3. The plan provide doesn’t usually improve cash flow all that much.
+3. The plan provided doesn’t usually improve cash flow all that much.
 This tends to be a problem, seeing as people do not usually seek a solution to their debt challenges until their cash flow is greatly restricted due to servicing their debts.
-And finally, the impact on your credit rating is the same as a consumer proposal. – Ryan
+And finally, as mentioned above, the impact on your credit rating is the same as a consumer proposal. – Ryan

 How do the 2009 changes to bankruptcy laws affect my debt solution?

 That is a great question.
 The answer could be exhaustive, but I will keep it short.
 An individual who files a first time bankruptcy in Canada would be in bankruptcy for 9 months, but for many it is actually 21 months where income will be monitored monthly.
-The reason for the income monitoring is so that the Licensed Insolvency Trustees (LITs) can determine the portion of the bankrupt’s income that should be paid into the bankrupt’s estate.
+The reason for the income monitoring is so that the Licensed Insolvency Trustees (LIT) can determine the portion of the bankrupt’s income that should be paid into the bankrupt’s estate.
 In other words, the more you make, the more they take.
 Well, technically the more you are required to pay.
 In saying that, if you do not make your bankruptcy payments, the bankruptcy trustee has the lawful right to garnish your wages and oppose your discharge or, “release” from bankruptcy.
-If someone were to file a second time bankruptcy in Canada, the minimum time frame they would be bankrupt would be 24 months, and many would be in bankruptcy for 36 months.
+If someone were to file a second time bankruptcy in Canada, the minimum time frame to complete the bankruptcy becomes 24 months, and many would be in bankruptcy for 36 months.
 The same requirement of income monitoring applies for a second time bankrupt.
 What is more, is that a second time bankruptcy in Canada will remain on an individual’s credit bureau for 14 years after discharge.
 16-17 years respectively.
 There are numerous other changes as well.
 But in short, the changes to the Bankruptcy and Insolvency Act (BIA) which took effect in September 2009 has made bankruptcy, in most cases, much more expensive and quite extensive for the individual going bankrupt. – Ryan

 Can you file bankruptcy in Canada for student loans?